alf-p-steinbach/Learn-programming-with-C---in-Windows/parts/chapter-01.md

 }
 ```

-After using the C++ tools in the most straightforward way to create an executable file, **running** it, e.g. by then double-clicking it, produces
+After using the C++ tools in the most straightforward way to create an executable file, **running** it (having it executed), e.g. by double-clicking it, produces

 <img src="chapter 01/images/sshot-c++-messagebox.png">